 In warmer climates, consider:

-- Hiring landscapers to water lawns and gardens
+- Hiring landscapers or getting Gilmour water timers to ensure that lawns and gardens are kept watered

 - Investing in an irrigation system to keep greenery thriving